The most popular books in English

 Gherbod Fleming

-Predator & Prey: Werewolf is a book published in 2001 that was written by Gherbod Fleming.
+Predator & Prey: Jury is a book published in 2001 that was written by Gherbod Fleming.

 Terry Pratchett